-and Proposition \ref{box} ensures that $\text{dim}(\text{graph}(f))=2-a$. \end{proof} The essence of the proof above is that the number of intervals of size $\delta$ needed to cover the domain are proportional to $\delta^{-1}$ and on each of these intervals the number of intervals of size $\delta$ needed to cover the image is, by hypothesis, proportional to $\delta^{a-1}$, so the number of squares of size $\delta$ needed to cover the graph is proportional to $\delta^{a-2}$.
+The essence of this proof is that the number of intervals of size $\delta$ needed to cover the domain are proportional to $\delta^{-1}$ and on each of these intervals the number of intervals of size $\delta$ needed to cover the image is, by hypothesis, proportional to $\delta^{a-1}$, so the number of squares of size $\delta$ needed to cover the graph is proportional to $\delta^{a-2}$.
 This can also be done for a $n$-variable function with the only difference being that the number of $n$-cubes needed to cover the domain is proportional to $\delta^{-n}$.
 Then we can state the following result.